Last updated: 1st November 2025

 (b) to recover or enforce a debt payable; or

-(c) to enforce a settlement agreed to by the parties under clause 18.2.
+(c) to enforce a settlement agreed to by the parties under clause 18.1.

-19.2.
-Governing Law, Jurisdiction and Venue: This Agreement is governed by the laws of New Zealand without regard to conflicts of laws provisions and without regard to the United Nations Convention on the International Sale of Goods.
+19.2.1.
+New Zealand: If you are within New Zealand this agreement is governed by the laws of New Zealand without regard to conflicts of law provisions and without regard to the United Nations Convention on the International Sale of Goods.
 The jurisdiction and venue for actions related to this Agreement will be in New Zealand Courts and parties submit to the personal jurisdiction of those courts.

-19.3.
-Notices: Except as set out in this Agreement, any notice or consent under this Agreement must be in writing and will be deemed given:
+Except as set out in this Agreement, any notice or consent under this Agreement must be in writing and will be deemed given:

-19.4.
-Entire Agreement: This Agreement is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
+This Agreement is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
 In this Agreement, headings are for convenience only and “including” and similar terms are to be construed without limitation.
 This Agreement may be executed in counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.

-19.5.
-Conflict: In the event of any conflict or inconsistency between the documents comprising an Agreement, the following descending order of precedence shall apply: (i) the Order, (ii) the Terms of Service; and (iii) the Policies and any other document incorporated into the Agreement by reference.
+In the event of any conflict or inconsistency between the documents comprising an Agreement, the following descending order of precedence shall apply: (i) the Order, (ii) the Terms of Service; and (iii) the Policies and any other document incorporated into the Agreement by reference.

-19.7.
-Waivers and Severability: Waivers must be signed by the waiving party’s authorised representative and cannot be implied from conduct.
+Waivers must be signed by the waiving party’s authorised representative and cannot be implied from conduct.
 If any provision of this Agreement is held invalid, illegal or unenforceable, it will be limited to the minimum extent necessary, so the rest of this Agreement remains in effect.

-19.8.
-Force Majeure: Neither party is liable for any delay or failure to perform any obligation under this Agreement (except for a failure to pay fees) due to events beyond its reasonable control, such as a strike, pandemic, blockade, war, act of terrorism, riot, Internet or utility failures, refusal of government license or natural disaster.
+Neither party is liable for any delay or failure to perform any obligation under this Agreement (except for a failure to pay fees) due to events beyond its reasonable control, such as a strike, pandemic, blockade, war, act of terrorism, riot, Internet or utility failures, refusal of government license or natural disaster.
 The party seeking to rely on this clause 19.8 must:

 (a) notify the other party as soon as practicable after the force majeure event occurs and provided full information concerning the force majeure event, including an estimate of the time likely to be required to overcome it;